 Start with what sets the three settings apart, because the distinction drives everything that follows.
 PA nursing facilities are licensed by the PA Department of Health under 28 Pa.
 Code Chapter 201, federally certified under 42 CFR Part 483 as either a Medicare Skilled Nursing Facility, a Medicaid Nursing Facility, or both, and operated under the Federal Nursing Home Reform Act of 1987 (OBRA-87, codified at 42 USC §§ 1395i-3 and 1396r).
 PA Personal Care Homes and Assisted Living Residences are licensed by the Department of Human Services under entirely different chapters (55 Pa.
 Code 2600 and 2800).
 Different agency.
 Different regulations.
 Different acuity.
 And critically different funding: a nursing facility is the one residential setting in PA where Medicaid actually pays the bill for long-stay custodial care.
 PCH and ALR are private-pay settings; an NF is the path most PA families end up on for advanced long-term care.

-How a Pennsylvania Nursing Facility Is Licensed
+How Pennsylvania Nursing Homes Are Licensed

 PA NFs operate under a layered framework: state licensure under 28 Pa.
 Code Subpart C, federal certification under 42 CFR Part 483, and the OBRA-87 statutory floor at 42 USC §§ 1395i-3 and 1396r.
 The PA Department of Health, Bureau of Long-Term Care, is the licensing authority under the Health Care Facilities Act of 1979 (35 P.S. §§ 448.101 to 448.904a).
 The implementing regulations are in 28 Pa.
 Code Chapters 201 (general operation), 203 (license applications and fees), 205 (physical-plant standards), 207 (notifications), 209 (fire protection), and 211 (program standards).
 DOH renews the state license annually, and under contract with CMS, the same DOH surveyors perform the federal certification surveys that determine Medicare and Medicaid participation.